 Based in Port Macquarie, the Black Duck Brewery offers a friendly, relaxed venue to try the range of locally brewed beers while you catch up with friends and family or just enjoy your break.
 Or just to say hello to Rescue dog Minnie! ***Please note that we are currently not a dog friendly venue due to Minnie’s high energy and extra large size.
 However, if you do have a very chilled friendly dog and are a responsible pet owner we would love for you to give us a call – if it is a quiet enough day we would love to trial your friendly dog with our big playful girl in a controlled setting ***

 With eight of the range beers on tap, local food platters, local produce, and much more to come, the Black Duck Brewery is a must visit destination on the Mid North Coast.

-Spend some time, meet the brewer, do the tour and experience the Black Duck Brewery.
+Spend some time, meet the brewer, and experience the Black Duck Brewery.

-Ploughman’s platters are available every day, as is bread oil an ducka, and if you just need a light snack there are nuts and chips.
-Check out what’s on to see whats coming up!
+Ploughman’s platters are available during the week, as is bread oil and duck-a, or if you just need a light snack there are chips and Jerky.

 Step through the process of creating Black Duck Beer